dylan-k/i3buntu/README.md

 # Installation

-##### 1. Download and install Xubuntu
+##### 1. Download and install Ubuntu Server

-Go to the website and download latest version https://xubuntu.org/ then install it
+Go to the website and download ubuntu server 20.04 https://ubuntu.com/ then install it

 ##### 2. Download and prepare the i3buntu installation files